11 Herbs That Naturally Repel Mosquitoes

 - Add a little cinnamon to some hot water and place in a container near the living room.

-Want to know more?
-Read: The Hidden Benefits of Cinnamon Tea
+You might like: The Hidden Benefits of Cinnamon Tea

 Keeping this plant near the entrance of your home will keep many insects from getting inside.